Fantastic fun – Wonderful! everyone should experience it because there is no words to explain &our guide was very good educative fun co-operative.

 Today the wine region known as the right bank is on your program.
 Your main destination will be the Saint Emilion wine area where Merlot is the predominant grape variety.
 Begin the tour with the visit of the village and the underground monuments of Saint Emilion including the unique monolithic church.
 The tour covers several centuries of history and legend from the time of the monk Saint Emilion to the carving out of the amazing monolithic church.
 During your visit, admire the medieval paintings in the Trinity Chapel and learn the secrets of the catacombs.
 Finally, the underground monolithic church will be yours to discover and it will probably be the most fascinating moment of your visit.
 Afterward we will take you to the Cordeliers Cloister.

-Time for lunch has arrived and we will slowly make our way towards a local wine bar.
-The restaurant was established by a nearby winemaker who had the idea to open a place where both amateurs and professionals of wine could gather together around an exceptional meal and a superior glass (or two!) of wine.
-Located just off a small square in the very center of the medieval town, it has become a true institution, revered by passing visitors as well as regular locals.
+Time for lunch has arrived.
+Your guide will be happy to recommend a restaurant.
+Ask for the first wine bar in the history of the village.
+Established in 1987 by François de Ligneris, a local winemaker who had the idea to open a place where both amateurs and professionals of wine could gather together around an exceptional meal and a superior glass (or two!) of wine.
+Located just off a small square in the very center of the medieval town, it has become a true institution revered by passing visitors as well as regular locals.
 Served in a relaxed atmosphere, the dishes are based entirely on what is in season at the market and there is a genuine commitment to using only high-quality produce.
 In keeping with the tradition of a true wine bar, service by the glass allows for the perfect pairing of food and wine.
-The establishment is known for having one of the best wine lists in all of France and still today their vintages are stored in an old stone quarry dating to the 19th century that runs underneath the restaurant.
+In 2004, the establishment was honored for having the best wine list in all of France and still today their vintages are stored in an old stone quarry dating to the 19th century that runs underneath the restaurant.
 After lunch, you will have some free time for personal discovery to enjoy the beauty of the village.

 After the village visit and a short drive, reach a Château that has the distinction of being a Grand Cru Classé of the Saint Emilion appellation.
 For 300 years this Château has stood out amongst the other outstanding wineries of Bordeaux.
 The enchanting 17th-century architecture is surrounded by both picturesque vineyards and an ancient forest that has been preserved in order to create a charming environment with a magnificent view overlooking the Dordogne Valley.
 First discover the winery during a tour that will take you through the property followed by all the technical installations, the vat room, and finally the ageing cellar.
 Then you visit continues with a commented tasting of several vintages from the Château.
 After the tasting, return to Bordeaux for free time and dinner on your own.